-- make recommendations to the Corporation on the remuneration and benefits of the Principal and other senior post holders - manage recruitment and succession planning for the Corporation, and - keep the governance of the College under review through a governance quality improvement plan.
+- made recommendations to the Corporation on the remuneration and benefits of the Principal and other senior post holders - managed recruitment and succession planning for the Corporation, and - kept the governance of the College under review through a governance quality improvement plan.

-Details of remuneration for the year ended 31 July 2020 are set out in note 8 to the financial statements.
+Details of senior staff remuneration for the year ended 31 July 2021 are set out in note 8 to the financial statements.